Harshith-P-lab/Voice-based-music-search/readme.txt

 save your songs in that folder in mp4 format

-place your lyrics.py file in desktop

-run app.py file
+place your lyrics.py file in desktop you must have a internet connection to run this run app.py file

 u can change the html file as per your wish